VahidGh/mathjslab/README.md

 function_name(argument, argument, ...) = <expression>
 ```
 * Parsing is executed line-by-line.
 * There are only one a complex numeric type.
-Other implemented types is boolean and character string;
+Other implemented types is
+boolean and character string.
+Character strings are treated differently than
+in MATLAB&reg;/Octave.
+An entire string can be placed as an element of an
+array and operations with strings are not supported, nor are they converted
+to numbers.

 ## License